AutodeskGames/stingray-docs/source/sdk_help/extend_editor/built_in_properties_reference.md

 ### Slider

-Slider property allows editing of a number using a slider instead of a spinner.
-Most of its parameters are similar to the number property.
+Slider controls allows editing of a number using a slider.
+Most of its parameters are similar to the number property (see above).

 Property       |Type     |Default   |Description
 ---------------|---------|----------|-----------